Naftoreiclag/Fir/README.md

 To delete something, do this:

-    // Push foo into the $trash.
+    // Push foo into the __trash.
     -> __trash <- foo;

-First we *grab* $trash from the global root, then *push* foo into it.
+First we *grab* __trash from the global root, then *push* foo into it.
 That will immediately delete it and any value it has.
 You can't get it back out of the trash, though!
 That would be gross.

     // Eww!
 No way!
     -> __trash -> foo$;